The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Temporary vs. Permanent Traffic Control

-Temporary and permanent traffic control have a lot in common as far as the basic principles involved.
+Temporary and permanent traffic control share the same basic principles.
 Both are meant to facilitate optimal traffic flow, prevent accidents, and keep people safe.
-However, the reasons for related road closures are different, as are the types of traffic control devices implemented.
+However, the reasons for related road closures are different, as are the types of traffic control devices used.

 Temporary traffic control is for short-term events, like road maintenance, city events, or standard construction projects.
 Common traffic control devices employed include options for directing traffic or temporarily blocking areas (e.g., water barricades or traffic cones).